 In the past, becoming a digital nomad with the ability to work and live anywhere on the planet was a fairytale dream.

 Now, however, it’s a realistic goal to pursue, with numerous opportunities to work remotely, set up a remote business, and see the world while still earning money.
+In 2017, I left my office job to become a digital nomad by freelance writing and working my way around the world.

 If you love seeing new places, meeting new people, and don’t get too attached to your personal belongings (aka don’t mind living out of a backpack), nomadic life could be the perfect alternative living option for you.